-- If you petition EPA for approval of no operating limitations, your petition must include the following information: - (1) Parameters associated with operation of the engine and any emission control device which could change intentionally (e.g., operator adjustment, automatic controller adjustment, etc.) or unintentionally (e.g., wear and tear, error, etc.) on a routine basis or over time; - (2) Any relationship between changes in the parameters and changes in HAP emissions; - (3) For parameters which could change in such a way as to increase HAP emissions, a discussion of whether establishing limitations on the parameters would serve to limit HAP emissions; - (4) For parameters which could change in such a way as to increase HAP emissions, a discussion of how you could establish upper and/or lower values for the parameters which would establish limits on the parameters in operating limitations; - (5) For the parameters, a discussion identifying the methods you could use to measure them and the instruments you could use to monitor them, as well as the relative accuracy and precision of the methods and instruments; - (6) For the parameters, a discussion identifying the frequency and methods for recalibrating the instruments you could use to monitor them; and - (7) Why you feel it is infeasible or unreasonable to adopt the parameters as operating limitations. - The engine percent load during a performance test must be determined by documenting the calculations, assumptions, and measurement devices used to measure or estimate the percent load in a specific application.
-A written report of the average percent load determination must be included in the Notification of Compliance Status.
-The following information must be included in the written report: the engine model number, engine manufacturer, year of purchase, manufacturer's site-rated brake HP, ambient temperature, pressure, and humidity during the performance test, and all assumptions that were made to estimate or calculate percent load during the performance test must be clearly explained.
-If measurement devices such as flow meters, kilowatt meters, beta analyzers, stain gauges, etc. are used, the model number of the measurement device, and an estimate of its accurate in percentage of true value must be provided.
+•If you petition EPA for approval of no operating limitations, petition must include:

+- (1) Parameters associated with operation of the engine and any emission control device which could change intentionally (e.g., operator adjustment, automatic controller adjustment, etc.) or unintentionally (e.g., wear and tear, error, etc.) on a routine basis or over time; - (2) Relationship between changes in the parameters and changes in HAP emissions; - (3) For parameters which could change in such a way as to increase HAP emissions, a discussion of whether establishing limits on the parameters would serve to limit HAP emissions; - (4) For parameters which could change in such a way as to increase HAP emissions, a discussion of how you could establish upper and/or lower values for the parameters which would establish limits on the parameters in operating limits; - (5) For the parameters, a discussion identifying the methods you could use to measure them and the instruments you could use to monitor them, as well as the relative accuracy and precision of the methods/instruments; - (6) For the parameters, a discussion identifying the frequency and methods for recalibrating the instruments you could use to monitor them; and - (7) Why you feel it is infeasible or unreasonable to adopt the parameters as operating limits.

+- •The engine percent load during a performance test must be determined by documenting the calculations, assumptions, and measurement devices used to measure or estimate the percent load in a specific application.
+A report of the average percent load determination must be included in the Notification of Compliance Status.
+The following must be included in the report: - -Engine model number - -Engine manufacturer - -Year of purchase - -Manufacturer's site-rated brake HP - -Ambient temperature, pressure, and humidity during the performance test - -Explanation of all assumptions that were made to estimate or calculate percent load during the performance test - -If measurement devices such as flow meters, kilowatt meters, beta analyzers, stain gauges, etc. are used, the model number of the measurement device, and an estimate of its accurate in percentage of true value